 Experienced attorneys understand the tactics debt collectors use to pressure you into payback.
 They know the guilt collectors lay on their victims and how this affects you on a daily basis, call after call.
-Attorneys want to protect and serve their clients, so it is wise to hire a lawyer, like a debt collection lawyer from the Law Office of Michael A. Ziegler, PL, as soon as possible.
+Attorneys want to protect and serve their clients, so it is wise to hire a lawyer, like a debt collection lawyer as soon as possible.

 Tracking Communications with Debt Collectors